oskarth/experiments.oskarth.com/content/unix02.md

 There's a lot that happens in `ls` and the functions it calls.
 We are going to skip all that by going to the very last line of the C code in the ls function, line 71.
-We do this with `until 71`.
+We do this with the GDB command `until 71`.
 When we are at the end of `ls`, what's about to happen now and what does the stack look like?

 ```
 (gdb) x /6i $eip